biovis-report/biovis-report/CONTRIBUTING.rst

 make targets
 ~~~~~~~~~~~~

-Choppy-report provides a ``Makefile`` with various shortcuts.
+Biovis-report provides a ``Makefile`` with various shortcuts.
 They will ensure that
 all dependencies are installed.

 - ``make test`` runs the basic test suite with ``pytest``